 TCEQ Emergency Response

 For reporting historic contamination, please submit written notification to the appropriate TCEQ Regional Director within 10 days of discovery.
-Find your Regional Director.
+Find your Regional Office.
 Please include as much information possible about:

 - the exact address and location of the contamination